oloc/ansible-validator/readme.md

 * A second apply to check idempotence

 On the **docker** systems (which are defined in the _dockerfiles_ directory).
+You can select a part of this systems by creating the file named _validator.list_ containing the list of your selection.

+Example of _validator.list_:

+    debian-8
+    ubuntu-16.04

 ## Usage
 Copy all the stuff into the Ansible role directory and run :